A generation or two ago, our parents and grandparents viewed beef as a nutritious health food.

 Should we opt for a leaner variety of beef, the protein content can be even higher.
 For 95% lean ground beef, a cooked 6 oz (170g) serving provides 43 grams of protein (17).

-For a better idea of the protein content of specific cuts of beef, see the nutrition facts for 30 types of beef.
+Also, for a better idea of the protein content of specific cuts of beef, see the nutrition facts for 30 types of beef.

 It is also worth noting that, as a dried/concentrated source of beef, jerky is a rich source of protein.